 Buying Guide: How to Choose the Best Pepper Butter

-- Type of Pepper: Black pepper is classic, but white, pink, and Szechuan offer unique flavor profiles.
+- Type of Pepper: Black pepper is classic, but white, pink, and Szechuan offer unique flavors.

-- Butter Quality: Grass-fed or cultured butter elevates the taste significantly.
+- Butter Quality: Grass-fed or cultured butter elevates taste significantly.

 - No Preservatives: Opt for natural ingredients with no added chemicals.